quintype/quintype-amp/docs-src/tutorials/subscriptions.md

 * Subscriber: A Reader who purchases a subscription plan and has access to premium content.
 * Subscription: It is a particular subscriber’s access to premium content which is behind a hard paywall.
 * Hard paywall: This restricts access to readers from viewing premium content without a subscription.
 Access to that content is given only after the reader is subscribed i.e., he must be a Subscriber.
+* readerID : The Reader ID is an anonymous and unique ID created by the AMP ecosystem.
+It is unique for each Reader/Publisher pair - a Reader is identified differently to two different Publishers and it is a non-reversible ID.

 # How Subscriptions work ?